Departmental Awards

 Application Instructions

-Applications (CV and Essay) should be compiled as one PDF document and submitted by email to Minna Roh- Johnson by Fri May 19, 2023 at 5pm MST.
+Applications (CV and Essay) should be compiled as one PDF document and submitted by email to Tyler Starr by Friday, May 16, 2025 end of day.
 Please write “Bruenger Award Application” in the subject line.
-Letters of reference should be emailed directly to Minna from reference writers.
+Letters of reference should be emailed directly to Tyler from reference writers.

 Sherman R. and Deborah Ann Dickman Graduate Student Travel Fellowship

 Sherman R. Dickman was a biochemist in the University of Utah School of Medicine who studied mechanisms of translation.
-In honor of his contribution to education at the University of Utah, we are proud to announce a bequest to support travel for current graduate students.
-This $500 travel award will be given to a graduate student to attend a conference of their choice during the next year.
-The award will be given to students who have excelled academically at Utah.
-Priority will be given to under-represented PhD candidates pursuing an education in the School of Medicine in a subject related to Biochemistry.
+In honor of his contribution to education at the University, we are proud to announce the 2025 Sherman R. and Deborah Ann Dickman graduate student travel award.
+This $500 travel award will be given to a graduate student who has excelled academically to support their attendance of a conference of their choice during the next year.
+Priority will be given to PhD candidates who have excelled academically, who have demonstrated a commitment to building a collaborative and cohesive research community, and who are pursuing an education in the School of Medicine in a subject related to Biochemistry.

 Application

-Interested students should provide their current CV and an essay (250 words or less) describing the meeting of choice and how it will advance their career in science, broadly defined.
+Interested students should provide their current CV and an essay (1 page total) describing the meeting of choice, how it will advance their career in science, broadly defined, and how they have contributed to building a collaborative and cohesive research community.
 The student’s mentor should provide a letter of support indicating that they will pay the remaining balance (if applicable) and should speak to the research and academic strengths of the student.
 To receive the award, students must submit an abstract for presentation that is accepted by the conference organizing committee.
 The application is open to all current PhD students in a School of Medicine laboratory, but preference will be given to students meeting the above criteria.
-Up to two travel awards will be given in 2024.
-Applications will be due April 26, 2024.
+Up to two travel awards will be given in 2025.
+Applications will be due April 18, 2025.

 The application will consist of: